Table of Contents

-For Louisiana elderly residents (65 and over), who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.
+Louisiana elderly residents (aged 65 and over) who do not meet the financial eligibility requirements above, can qualify for Medicaid in other ways.

 Specific Louisiana Medicaid Programs

-1) Adult Day Care Waiver – This waiver, also referred to as the Adult Day Health Care (ADHC) Waiver, provides adult day care for elderly and disabled Louisiana residents to prevent and / or delay institutionalization.
+1) Adult Day Care Waiver – Also called the Adult Day Health Care (ADHC) Waiver, this program provides adult day care for Louisiana residents who are elderly or disabled.

-2) LT-PCS Waiver – The Long Term – Personal Care Services (LT-PCS) Program is an entitlement program through the state Medicaid plan.
-Assistance with Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs), such as bathing, grooming, mobility, eating, laundry, and shopping for essentials is provided in one’s home.
+2) LT-PCS Program – The Long Term – Personal Care Services Program is an entitlement program through the state Medicaid plan.
+Assistance with Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs), such as bathing, grooming, mobility, eating, laundry, and shopping for essentials, is provided in one’s home.

-3) Community Choices Waiver (CC) – This waiver is intended for those that would require nursing home placement if not for the services available via this program.
-Benefits, such as durable medical equipment, adult day care, temporary skilled nursing, and assistive technology is available to those residing at home, in assisted living, or adult foster care.
+3) Community Choices Waiver (CCW) – Intended for adults with physical disabilities and seniors who would require nursing home placement if not for the services available via this program.
+Benefits, such as respite care, adult day care, temporary skilled nursing, and assistive devices is available to those residing at home, in assisted living, or adult foster care.